reekamaharaj/bamazon/README.md

 ![](gif/manager.gif)

 **`node bamazonSupervisor.js`**
-NOTE: This is still being worked on and is not fully functional at this time.

 This will run the bamazon supervisor app.
 When run, a menu will give the user two options.

 * View Product Sales by Department